ossia/score-docs/docs/faq/controlling-score-with-oscquery.md

 ---
 layout: default

+title: "Controlling score with OSCQuery"
-title:  "How to control score using OSCQuery ?"
+description: "How to trigger events in a score from the network"

 parent: FAQ